Understanding LGBTQ+, same-sex attraction the first question you need to ask yourself is, "Are You Safe to Talk To?"

 ‘I don’t want to choose this.
 What is wrong with me?’

-The mere fact that sexuality is potent and drives us to seek out a mate helps, more fully, illustrate sexuality as part of survival.
+The mere fact that sexuality is very powerful and drives us to seek out a mate helps, more fully, illustrate sexuality as part of survival.

-We have seen that the more conflict and negativity LGBTQ individuals experience, they are likely to flee.
-In many cases, they will fully disengage from contact and communication with friends, family and social circles of conflict.
+We have seen that the more conflict and negativity LGBT individuals experience, they are likely to flee.
+In many cases, they will fully disengage from contact and communication with these friends, family and social circles of conflict.

-Most importantly, someone who is LGBTQ is NOT broken.
+Most importantly, someone who is LGBT is NOT broken.
 In the way, society and culture have dealt with and communicated regarding the topic is what is broken.

 Compassion and love are the most powerful antidotes in healing.